awikman/homepage/garden.markdown

   </tr>
 </table>

-A1: Elephantskin
+A1: Elephant Skin

 A2: Tuntematon, iso, punainen, mieto

-A3: Hbanero, oranssi
+A3: Habanero, oranssi

 A4: Jalapeno Ixpata